ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 ```
 Mythtv I have learned has long sinced needed a good leader for the long run.
 No matter what temp residents they have.
 Fact is they dont seem to have a king like our kernel does.
 Doesnt seem to me they even have good relationships with the french ffmpeg devs, but what do I know.
 Anyway, they stagnated a lot until the last and current leader is making a name for himself.
 That person has from my observation been PB.
 I think he has done a good job.
 SHould he have told and SAID NOT DONT PICK "BUZZOFF" as the code name.
 That lowers us to a level what dont want percieved.
 BUT HE DIDNT SEEM TO HAVE A SAY OR WANT TO SAY.
-So theirs another reason I havent really even tried to warm up with Peter either.
+So there is another reason I havent really even tried to warm up with Peter either.
 So while my expectations may not be met by mythtv devs on a whole, I'm honest enought to say OKAY, I know my standards are higher than avg.

 BUT HEY this how open source shops work, they let a working leader run for a while and run his philosphyes for as long
 as he can stand it.
 Then along comes another star to take the LEAD, doing whatever is on his list.